omegaml/omegaml/docs/source/guide/datasets/outofcore/mdfguide.rst

    (i.e. MongoDB): ``om.datasets.put(docs, 'name')``

-Note in general the MDataFrame is not dependent on the original *source* of the data, but on the format it is stored in omega|ml’s analytics storage.
+Note in general the MDataFrame is not dependent on the original *source* of the data, but on the format it is stored in omega-ml’s analytics storage.
 As long as the data can be retrieved back and transformed to a format Pandas can work with, MDataFrame will be able to handle it.
 That said, it works easiest with tabular data of rows and columns where each